-- 2016HEPCA established the marine life research and breeding centre at the coast of Port Ghalib.
+- 2016HEPCA established the marine life research and breeding centre on the Port Ghalib coastline.

-- 2018First international export of the clam genus Tridacna by HEPCA.
+- 2018HEPCA achieved the first international export of the clam genus Tridacna.